 The key risks discussed are:

-- Macro-economic environment and British exit from the European Union
+- Macro-economic environment and the exit of the United Kingdom from the European Union; and

-With the exception of the last item, the Board considers the remainder of the list to be inherent to the Group’s businesses.
+With the exception of the last two items, the Board considers the remainder of the list to be inherent to the Group’s businesses.

 - Maintain the Board as a well-functioning, balanced team led by the Chair